Luohanquan: Shaolin/Huaquan Luohan's 18 hands

 There is another Luohan's 18 hands style which is different from the original Shaolin Luohan's 18 hands but is more famous.
 This Luohan's 18 hands style has 18 different methods, consisted of 6 different methods of fist, 1 method of elbow, 2 methods of palm, 4 methods of leg, and 5 methods of joint locking.
 Of these 18 methods, a form of 24 movements for attack and defense is developed, which can be performed as a solo form or as a duet form.
 This style is originally from the Huaquan style of Shandong province, was brought to the Louyang area of Henan Province (close to Shaolin Temple) and was later adopted into the Shaolin curriculum, along with its sister set Babulian Huanquan.

+Grandmaster Chen Qi Ming’s Shaolin 18 Luohan's Hands

+This style is popularly transliterated into English as “Shaolin Eighteen Lohan Palm” and is currently carried forward by Neil Ripski and Dr Chen Qi Ming’s family.
+It originated in Southern Shaolin temple in the Sung Mountains.

+However, Dr. Chen taught that from the 1700s to the 1960s, this lineage passed through the Himalayas via Tibetan monasteries, eventually returning to Guangzhou.
+After Dr. Chen healed Lama Tenzin—a Tibetan monk that was passing through Guangzhou to exchange knowledge with local Buddhists—Lama Tenzin passed this lineage of Eighteen Lohan to Dr. Chen.
+This lineage is a complete cultivation system that includes internal Chinese martial arts, qigong, shen gong, meditation, and neigong.
+PhD in Tibetan philosophy Dr. Jared Jones confirms this lineage also appears to have elements typical of Tibetan Tantric practice, like deity yoga and Phowa practice.

 Shaolin Guard the Mountain of Child Gate Luohan's 18 hands

 Guard the Mountain of Child Gate Luohan's 18 hands (护山子门罗汉十八手 (Hù shānzi mén luóhàn shíbā shǒu)) is a less known Luohan's 18 hands style.
 This style has 32 movements, which in total make 18 postures.